databrary/policies/jobs/datavyuqa.md

 - Learn the use and structure of a Java scientific video analysis tool and Ruby-based scripting language.
 - Perform research analysis tasks to identify and diagnose problems with the tool.
-- Work with users to understand existing work flows, provide support and training, and capture issues and feature requests in bug reports
+- Work with users to understand existing work flows, provide support and training, and capture issues and feature requests in bug reports.
 - Provide minor Java fixes and enhancements, and work with other developers to explain and implement larger projects.

 ### Qualifications